 A recent study found that half of women with IBS had bowel-related symptoms during their periods, compared with around one-third of women without IBS.
 Researchers are still working to understand exactly how and why the same hormonal changes can cause IBS symptoms to get much worse for some women, but not for other women.
 In fact, one study found that a small percentage of women have IBS symptoms that improve during their periods.1-3

-How do IBS symptoms tend to change during the menstrual cycle?
+IBS symptoms during the menstrual cycle

 Women’s IBS symptoms can change in different ways at different stages of the menstrual cycle.
 However, there are some common trends.
 During a woman’s period, the levels of sex hormones in her body are at their lowest.
 During this time, many women have an increase in the severity of IBS symptoms such as abdominal pain, diarrhea, nausea, and bloating.
 Many women also find that during the days immediately after ovulation in the menstrual cycle (usually around day 14), symptoms such as bloating and constipation can get worse.
 For some women, this can last until the beginning of their periods and into the first 1-2 days of bleeding.1-3

-Are there other links between IBS and your period?
+Link between IBS and a period?

 Women who have IBS tend to have more frequent and severe symptoms such as insomnia, fatigue, backache, cramping, bloating, and food sensitivity around the time of their periods.
 However, they are not any more likely to have mood-related PMS symptoms that women who do not have IBS.
 Women with IBS are more likely to have painful menstruation and chronic pelvic pain, which is reported by around one-third of women with IBS.
 During and after menopause, the levels of sex hormones in a woman’s body stop fluctuating.
 As a result, many women tend to have IBS symptom improvement after menopause.2,3